AchilleasDrakou/le-keller-frontend/README.md

 # Le-Vision: Vision-Impaired Assistance Application
+### Mistral Track

-Le-Vision is a Next.js-based application designed to assist vision-impaired users in navigating the world and completing tasks.
-The application streams video from the user's webcam, captures audio from the microphone, and periodically captures the screen.
-All captured data is processed to provide real-time assistance.
+Le-Vision was created to assist vision-impaired users in navigating the world and completing tasks.
+The application streams video from the user's camera, captures audio from the microphone, and periodically captures the screen.
+All captured data is processed using Mistrals Pixtral to provide real-time assistance.

 ## Features